bhartl/bio-feedback/examples/session/README.md

 See also the **How To: Lab Streaming Layer** Section in the [project's README file](../README.md).

+#### Full Integrated `biofb`-Session (`biofb` all through)

+The `biofb` recorder should also be capable of receiving the data from the Lab Streaming Layer (see [above](#recorder-usage))!

 #### Third Party Recording

-The bio-signals of both devices should be streamed to the LSL and can, for instance, be acquired with the Lab Recorder or via the pylsl library directly in Python.
+The bio-signals of both devices should be streamed to the LSL and can, for instance, be acquired with the [LSL LAB Recorder](https://github.com/labstreaminglayer/App-LabRecorder) or via the [pylsl library](https://github.com/chkothe/pylsl) directly in Python, see the [lsl_acquisition.py](../../examples/pipeline/lsl_acquisition.py) pipeline example file.

-Via the [LSL LAB Recorder](https://github.com/labstreaminglayer/App-LabRecorder) -- a stand-alone Application -- data from different devices (which are streaming to the LSL) can be acquired synchronously (see the [release List](https://github.com/labstreaminglayer/App-LabRecorder/releases) for downloading and installation; a Windows10 preinstalled [Lab_Recorder.exe](../../biofb/pipeline/LSL-Lab_Recorder/LabRecorder.exe) is located in [`biofb/pipeline/LSL-Lab_Recorder`](../../biofb/pipeline/LSL-Lab_Recorder)).
+Via the LSL LAB Recorder -- a stand-alone Application -- data from different devices (which are streaming to the LSL) can be acquired synchronously (see the [release List](https://github.com/labstreaminglayer/App-LabRecorder/releases) for downloading and installation; a Windows10 preinstalled [Lab_Recorder.exe](../../biofb/pipeline/LSL-Lab_Recorder/LabRecorder.exe) is located in [`biofb/pipeline/LSL-Lab_Recorder`](../../biofb/pipeline/LSL-Lab_Recorder)).

-#### Full Integrated `biofb`-Session (`biofb` all through)

-The `biofb` recorder should also be capable of receiving the data from the Lab Streaming Layer (see [above](#recorder-usage)!

-## Footswitch protocol
+## Measurement Protocol

+### Foot-Switch Protocol

 - start of the measurement: Two successive foot-switch signals (after the recording started)
 - deepening states of relaxation:  One foot-switch during the measurement